zukunft/zukunft.com/docs/code_functions_all.md

         \-- phrase_list - get the phrase of the most relevant result
     \-- child_names
         \-- phrase_list - get the names of the phrases that this list links to the given phrase by a triple
+    \-- child_phrases
+        \-- phrase_list - the phrases that this list links to the given phrase by a triple
     \-- column_names
         \-- phrase_list - the names of the phrases that this list defines as table columns, in the order that the
     \-- column_phrase